-Table 3.3.1-1 General Screen (Cont d) Name Explanation Auto Power Off The Auto Power Off setting shuts down the ACCESS Master when a set period of time passes without any panel operations.
+Name Explanation Color Theme Select a color theme from the following choices.
+Marin blue, Grassy pane, Sunshine, Grayscale, Nightblack, Outdoor white Background Color and Trace Color Select a color combination of background and trace for graphs.
+Language Select a language.
+Auto Backlight Off The Auto Backlight Off setting turns off the backlight when a set period of time passes without any panel operations.
+If None is selected, the backlight will not be turned off.
+Auto Power Off The Auto Power Off setting shuts down the ACCESS Master when a set period of time passes without any panel operations.
 If None is selected, the ACCESS Master will not be shut down.
-In the following cases, the Auto Backlight Off function is disabled, and the timer of the Auto Power Off function is restarted at the end of the current operation: • An OTDR test is in progress.
-Measuring with Fiber Visualizer Measuring in Cable Certification testing • The Auto Detect function is being performed. • Optical power level measurement is in progress. • The light source is on. • The Visual Fault Locator is on or flashing. • The Loss Test Set is being performed. • File access (save, read, copy, delete, etc.) is in progress. • The internal memory is being restored or formatted. • The firmware is being updated. • Currently connected to a personal computer by using a USB cable. • Currently connected to a personal computer via Wi-Fi, Ethernet, or Bluetooth.
-Instrument Power-Save mode When an OTDR measurement is completed and a successive measurement is not performed within a set period of time, the ACCESS Master enters a standby status when an Instrument Power-Save mode is active.
-Select a mode from the following choices.
-High: Activates the standby mode when successive OTDR measurements are not performed within approximately 10 seconds after the current measurement has completed.
-Low: Activates the standby mode when successive OTDR measurements are not performed within approximately 180 seconds after the current measurement has completed.
-Off: Does not activate the standby mode after the completion of an OTDR measurement.
+In the following cases, the Auto Backlight Off function is disabled, and the timer of the Auto Power Off function is restarted at the end of the current operation: • An OTDR test is in progress. • Measuring with Fiber Visualizer • Measuring in Cable Certification testing • The Auto Detect function is being performed. • Optical power level measurement is in progress. • The light source is on. • The Visual Fault Locator is on or flashing. • The Loss Test Set is being performed. • File access (save, read, copy, delete, etc.) is in progress. • The internal memory is being restored or formatted. • The firmware is being updated. • Currently connected to a PC by using a USB cable. • Currently connected to a PC via Wi-Fi, Ethernet, or Bluetooth.